William I. Schaffer: Life and career

 Schaffer was the son of George Alfred and Mary Henrietta Irwin Schaffer.
 His maternal grandfather, William H. Irwin, had served as Adjutant General of the state.
 Schaffer grew up in Chester, Pennsylvania.
 He left school at age fifteen, finding odd jobs, ending up as an assistant in a law office, where he learned law.
 He was admitted to the bar of Delaware County in 1888 on his 21st birthday, the legal minimum.

 He served two terms as District Attorney for Delaware County.
 He was active in Republican politics, and was appointed by Governor William Cameron Sproul, first as Attorney General, and then to fill a vacancy on the state Supreme Court.
 He then won election to a 21-year term on the Court.
 He was elevated to Chief Justice based on seniority in 1940.
 He was a member of the Five O'Clock Club of Philadelphia.

 After retiring from the Court, he returned to private practice, living in Haverford.
 During his final illness, he stayed in Florida, where he died.
 He is buried at West Laurel Hill Cemetery in Bala Cynwyd, Hanover Section, Lot 26.

 Notable cases

 Schaffer wrote the majority opinion in the 1927 case deciding that Sunday baseball was in violation of the state's 1794 "blue laws".

 Controversies

-Schaffer was identified, along with Justice John W. Kephart, in a Senate Banking Committee investigation, as being on a J. P. Morgan "preferred" list, allowing them steeply discounted prices for the purchase of certain securities.
+Schaffer was identified, along with Justice John W. Kephart, in a Senate Banking Committee investigation, as being on a J.P.
+Morgan & Co. "preferred" list, allowing them steeply discounted prices for the purchase of certain securities.
 Governor Pinchot asked the two justices to resign.
 The judges denied any impropriety.